kottz/OpenJonsson/README.md

 cd openjonsson
 cargo run --release
 ```

-Compile and run the game with `cargo run --release`.

 ## Legal
 OpenJönsson is not affiliated with Korkeken AB or the original game creators.
 You must provide original game assets from a legally acquired copy.